 Solution providers have responded to these difficulties by providing a whole host of robotics design and development tools, as well as ready-made robotic ‘platforms’, that dramatically simplify the job of designing, developing, testing and manufacturing robots and robotic products.
 Although robotics technology in the various types of robotics systems can differ radically from each other, their areas of commonality greatly outnumber their differences.
 That is, enabling technologies suitable for one class of products are appropriate and applicable for other types of as well.

 Sessions in the Technologies, Tools and Platforms Track will cover the latest advances in the ‘core’ technology that are common to most classes of robots and intelligent systems:

 The Robotics Summit & Expo focuses on the design and development of commercial robotic systems.
 Commercial viability adds additional burdens for robotics designers, engineers, business managers and more.
 The resultant systems must be innovative, robust in the extreme, work as advertised and yet be competitively priced.

 Clearly, success requires a thorough understanding of systems, systems engineering, design goals (and the clear delineation of such), a rigorous development process and an adherence to both de jure and de facto standards whenever possible.

 Topics covered in the Design and Development Track include:

 Optimizing design, development and other engineering processes are necessity, but not sufficient, to produce commercially viable robotics systems.
 Issues related to supply chains, manufacturability, and fulfillment are also critical.

 In some cases, systems will be offered as services, or via distributors and other partners, while in other cases, such as with consumer systems, sold through retailers.
 In all cases, success will first be determined by the overall market opportunity, as well as by the availability of qualified engineers and developer communities.

-Sessions in the Manufacturability, Business Models and Business Development Track address these issues (and more) including:
+Sessions in the Manufacturability, Production and Distribution Track address these issues (and more) including: